eved1018/Intercaat/README.txt

 For ease of use the program is set to run with Python implementation as a default.
 To run with qhull, you must set "run_python_version = no" and specify the "qvoronoi_path" and "qhull_path" path to run the qvoronoi executable in the intercaat_config.ini file.

+API
+Intercaat can be imported into python using 'from intercaatWrapper import intercaat' The API call will return two dictionaries.
+The first contains the interface residue, residue id and # of interactions.
+The second contains the query chain, interacting chains, distance and atom classes.
+The command line arguments are accepted as function arguments.

 HELP
 The help function for INTERCAAT can be displayed by typing either intercaat or intercaat -h into